 CNRS's long tradition of excellence is reinforced by its 20 Nobel laureates and 12 Fields Medal award winners.
 A number of eminent researchers have worked, for at least some part of their career, at one of CNRS's many laboratories.

-- Frédéric Joliot-Curie, first director general after WWII, Nobel prize in Chemistry, 1935.
+- Frédéric Joliot-Curie, first director general after WWII (Chemistry, 1935);

 The international Abel Prize rewards a mathematician's outstanding work and contribution to the numerous fields of mathematics.
 Launched in 2003, it is awarded each year by the Norwegian Academy of Science and Letters.
 Selection of the laureate is based on the recommendation of the Abel Committee, composed of five mathematicians of international repute.